Namco Hometek

 From Sega Retro

-This teeny-tiny article needs some work.
-You can help us by expanding it.
+This short article is in need of work.
+You can help Sega Retro by adding to it.

-Namco Hometek was an American video game development subsidiary of Namco, a Japanese company best know for their arcade classics such as Pac-Man.
-Established in 1990 as the home console games division of Namco-America, the company would exist until January 2006, when it was absorbed into Bandai Namco Games America (now known as Bandai Namco Entertainment America) with Bandai Games, the home consumer video games division of Bandai America.
+Namco Hometek was an American video game publishing subsidiary of Namco, a Japanese company best know for their arcade classics such as Pac-Man.
+Established in 1990 as the home console games division of Namco-America, the company would exist until January 2006, when it was absorbed into Namco Bandai Games America (now known as Bandai Namco Entertainment America) with Bandai Games, the home consumer video games division of Bandai America.

 Company